Knotx/knotx/README.md

 ## Documentation

-See our [KNOTX.io](http://knotx.io) for tutorials, examples and user documentation.
+See [KNOTX.io](http://knotx.io) for tutorials, examples and user documentation.

-See our [Wiki](https://github.com/Cognifide/knotx/wiki) for developer documentation, examples and other information.
+See [Wiki](https://github.com/Cognifide/knotx/wiki) for developer documentation, examples and other information.

 ## Community